stroherdebora/stroherdebora/README.md

 ### Hi there 👋
-I'm Débora Patrícia Ströher, 27 years old, living in Brazil.
+My name is Débora Patrícia Ströher.

 I'm a computer scientist graduated from the "Universidade Federal do Pampa".
 Currently, I continue to improve my knowledge, now as a mobile developer, where I intend to pursue a career.